home-assistant/developers.home-assistant/docs/core/entity/camera.md

 When the width and height are passed, scaling should be done on a best-effort basis.
 The UI will fall back to scaling at the display layer if scaling cannot be done by the camera.

+- Return the smallest image that has meets the minimum width and minimum height.

+- When scaling the image, aspect ratio must be preserved.
+If the aspect ratio is not the same as the requsted height or width, it is expected that the width and/or height of the returned image will be larger than requested.

-- Integrations should pass on the width and height if the underlying camera is capable of scaling the image.
+- Pass on the width and height if the underlying camera is capable of scaling the image.

-- Integrations may choose to ignore the height parameter to preserve the aspect ratio.

 - If the integration cannot scale the image and returns a jpeg image, it will automatically be scaled by the camera integration when requested.